dougeby/IntuneDocs/intune/apps-windows-10-app-deploy.md

     - Only modern line-of-business apps and Online licensed Microsoft store for business apps can be deployed in device context and will only support the Required intent.

 > [!Note]
-> Win32 apps are not yet supported on Windows 10 devices.
+> Deploying MSI over MDM in device context is not supported yet on Windows 10 devices.

 When an app is deployed in device context, the installation will only succeed when targeted to a device that supports device context.
 In addition, deploying in device context supports the following conditions:
 - If an app is deployed in device context and targeted to a user, the installation will fail with the following status and error displayed in the admin console: